johnsimcall/openshift-notes/oc-patch-add-nics-to-vms.md

 I recently needed to use `kubectl patch ...` / `oc patch ...` to add an additional network interface to a Virtual Machine.
 Most of the patch examples I found on the internet resulted in the previous network interfaces being removed.
 This is the command and the accompanying `patch-file` that worked for me.
 The `/-` suffix on the `path:` component is the trick!

+I took a lot of value from this blog post, [Kubectl Patch: What You Can Use It for and How to Do It](https://loft.sh/blog/kubectl-patch-what-you-can-use-it-for-and-how-to-do-it/).
+Thanks Eric Goebelbecker!

 N.B. make sure the `NetworkAttachmentDefinition` exists before doing this (`oc get net-attach-def`).

 ```